 The struggle makes the man.
 A statement tested and proven.
-Both in the life of the Bosnia-born cook, Ljubomir Stanisic, as in the process of creating his new restaurant, 100 Maneiras, at Rua do Teixeira 39, Bairro Alto.
+Both in the life of the Bosnia-born cook, Ljubomir Stanisic, as in the process of creating his most recent restaurant, 100 Maneiras (1 Michelin star), at Rua do Teixeira 39, Bairro Alto.

 But if it was the difficulties that characterized the four years of reconstruction of this restaurant, overcoming and consolidation were also some of the nouns that shaped it.